 EMA's 10-year report on the conditional marketing authorisation provides a detailed analysis and review of the Agency's experience with this type of authorisation in its first 10 years of application.
 It covers data collected between 2006 and 2016:

 - Conditional marketing authorisation - Report on ten years of experience at EMA

-- Annex 1 - Detailed information on conditional marketing authorisations
+- Annex 1 - Information on conditional marketing authorisations

-- Annex 2 - Detailed information on unsuccessful conditional marketing authorisations
+- Annex 2 - Information on unsuccessful conditional marketing authorisations

 The report shows that conditional marketing authorisation can help speed up patient access to new medicines.